saturneric/GpgFrontend/SECURITY.md

 discontinued soon by GitHub Action.
 Given its age and the anticipated discontinuation of support by Apple, it is wise to drop it.

+From version v2.1.6 onwards, we no longer support macOS 12, as it will be discontinued soon by GitHub Action.
+Given its age and the anticipated discontinuation of support by Apple, it is wise to drop it.

 ## Reporting a Vulnerability

 In case you wish to report a vulnerability, please avoid raising an issue